 Should you worry about this?
 Probably not.
 Trailer service technicians say that they rarely, if ever, see problems with axle spring seats.
 When problems occur, usually in older trailers, they tend to involve the U-bolt.
 The ends of the bolt can wear down, causing the alignment of the axle to slip.
 There is some risk in this situation that the spring seat will become unattached.
 It is possible to buy a new U-bolt (and a new axle spring seat, if necessary) and attach it yourself.
 However, a better -- if more expensive -- option is to buy a completely new axle, complete with preinstalled spring seats.
 Unless you have absolute confidence in your ability install the new seat and to weld it in place, going with the new axle is safer.

-For more information on axle spring seats and all things auto, please see the links on the next page.
+For more information on axle spring seats and all things auto, please see the links below.